Low blood pressure

 Low blood pressure occurs when blood pressure is much lower than normal.
 This means the heart, brain, and other parts of the body may not get enough blood.
 Normal blood pressure is mostly between 90/60 mmHg and 120/80 mmHg.

-The medical name for low blood pressure is hypotension.
+The medical word for low blood pressure is hypotension.

 Blood pressure varies from one person to another.
-A drop as little as 20 mmHg, can cause problems for some people.
+A drop of as little as 20 mmHg can cause problems for some people.
 There are different types and causes of low blood pressure.

 Shock is a life-threatening condition that occurs when the body is not getting enough blood flow.
 Lack of blood flow means the cells and organs do n...Read Article Now Book Mark Article